-The latest Rio is the 4th generation since 2001.
-Each revision has made the car look progressively more modern and suited to British tastes.
-The latest model looks very smart indeed.
+The latest Rio is the fourth generation since 2001.
+Each revision has made the car look progressively more modern and suited to British tastes, and the latest model looks very smart indeed.

-The car is completely conventional under its skin, with front engines driving the front wheels.
+The car is completely conventional under the bonnet, with front engines driving the front wheels.
 It’s designed to be a car for those who value efficiency over style.
-Unlike those on Rio’s famous beaches, this car has never been a head-turner and the lack of a desirable sporty version means the car’s profile has stayed low.
+Unlike those on Rio’s famous beaches, this car has never been a head-turner, and the lack of a desirable sporty version means the car’s profile has stayed low.

-It has always been a neat-looking design with nothing quirky or trendy.
-That means it won’t go out of fashion – because it was never in fashion. .
+It's always been a neat-looking design with nothing quirky or trendy.
+That means it won’t go out of fashion – because it was never in fashion.

 The latest model looks very smart indeed.

 What’s it like to drive?